gsoules/MkDocs/digital-archive/docs/developer/install-digital-archive.md

 Errors are written to:

+-   `digitalarchive/error_log`
+    -   Okay to delete – it gets recreated automatically.
+Shows PHP errors.
+-   `digitalarchive/admin/error_log`
+    -   Okay to delete – it gets recreated automatically
--   `application/logs/errors.log`
+-   `digitalarchive/application/logs/errors.log`
     -   Must exist – will get Omeka error if not present and writable.
         If the file gets too
         big for cPanel  to allow editing, you can delete the file and create a new one with the same name.
--   `digitalarchive/admin/error_log`
-    -   Okay to delete – it gets recreated automatically
--   `digitalarchive/error_log`
-    -   Okay to delete – it gets recreated automatically

 If errors are not appearing in the browser, make sure that display_errors=On and error_reporting=32767 (or E_ALL).